Taseen08/HTN-2024-BE-Challenge/README.md

 npm run migrate
 ```

 Now that the database tables are created, we would need to populate the database with the user profiles data.
 I have downloaded and kept the user profiles json file under `src/data`.
-To seed the database tables with the data, please make the **`Populate DB`** request on Postman which makes an API call to the `GET http://localhost:8000/setup/import-data` endpoint.
+To seed the database tables with the data, please make the **`Populate User Profiles`** request on Postman which makes an API call to the `POST http://localhost:8000/setup/import-data` endpoint.

 That concludes the setup, the application is now ready to test on the desired endpoints!